As a result of collections of old postcards, many places

 Natchez, Mississippi

 The scene of many historic events.
-Its grounds include the
+Its grounds include the site

 of Old Fort Rosalie of French and Indian days, where the bloody